 Women Impacting Public Policy (WIPP), American Express OPEN and the Small Business Administration launched ChallengeHER in 2013 to boost government contracting opportunities for WOSBs.
 ChallengeHER provides free workshops, mentoring and direct access to government buyers.

 Review the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation Supplement (DFARS).
 These rules, which govern DoD acquisitions, are complex.

 It’s very important to understand the rules.
 For example, WOSB sole-source authority was established in 2015, but the WOSB sole-source authority works differently than the 8(a)’s sole-source authority.
 Many WOSBs believe they are entitled to sole-source contracts because the authority exists.
 It doesn’t work that way.
 In the WOSB program, sole-source contracts are only authorized when only one WOSB can perform the requirement.
 And that has to be demonstrated through market research.

 Step 3: Register in SAM

 The FAR requires all federal government contractors to be registered in the System for Award Management (SAM.gov).
-Your local PTAC can help you complete your SAM registration for free.
+Your local APEX Accelerator can help you complete your SAM registration for free.
 SAM’s website includes FAQs, user guides, helpful hints and videos.
 If you have questions about SAM, you can contact the Federal Service Desk at 866–606–8220.